binkley/homebrewery-files/witch.md

   As a community leader you are looked on.

 - **Detect Evil and Good** <br>
-  You notice things that other overlook &mdash; the wrongness of a place, the shiver in the air, or a smile hiding too many teeth.
+  Something foul lingers in the air, or maybe something holy.
+Either way, you notice when others don't.

 - **Detect Magic** <br>
   Now why would anyone leave that laying around?
 Someone could hurt themselves.